 In this section, we prove our first result that any non-trivial mechanism with $n$ agents is $n$-gap-free.
 This result is stated as Theorem~\ref{first result theorem} at the end of this section.
-We start the proof with a lemma.
+The proof of the next lemma is in the appendix.

 \begin{lemma} For any mechanism $(n,\mathbf{v},\gamma)$, any nonnegative $k\le n$, any action profile $\mathbf{s}$ such that $\gamma[\mathbf{s}/\mathbf{v}]=1$, and any action profile $\mathbf{s}'$ such that $\mathbf{s}_i=\mathbf{s}'_i$ for each $i\le k$, either $\gamma[\mathbf{s}'/\mathbf{v}]=1$ or there is positive $d\le n-k$ and an agent $i\le n$ who is $d$-order responsible under action profile $\mathbf{s}'$. \end{lemma}